eduardofischermath/homemade_financial_instruments/README.md

 # financial_instruments

-Implements financial instruments such as derivatives and solutions for pricing as well as for hedging.
+Implements financial instruments such as exotic derivatives and solutions for pricing as well as for hedging.

 (So far only a small portion of what can be done was accomplished, mostly written in Python.
 To see the main medium-term goal of the project,